LoayAbassi/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # terms :
 Dump : a .sql file containing table creation and data insertion (usualy used for backup,replication or migration)

-trigger : activated when a certain action is done example : 4-store